United States v. Google LLC (2020): Pre-trial proceedings and developments (2020–2023)

-Jonathan Kanter (pictured) succeeded Makan Delrahim, who served under Trump, as Assistant Attorney General for the Antitrust Division in 2021.
+Jonathan Kanter.
+Assistant Attorney General for the Antitrust Division of the U.S. Department of Justice, led the government's investigation during the Biden Administration.

-Owing to the accusation that Google engaged in anti-competitive conduct through exclusivity dealings with Apple, it was reported in February 2022 that the government was looking to depose "Apple's most senior executives".
-On December 12, 2022, Google asked the court to toss out the case, arguing that it fairly achieved its dominant market share and that the DOJ's argument "relies on dubious antitrust arguments."
+Owing to the accusation that Google engaged in anti-competitive conduct through exclusivity dealings with Apple, it was reported in February 2022 that the government was looking to depose "Apple's most senior executives."
+On December 12, 2022, Google asked the court to toss out the case, arguing that the company fairly achieved its dominant market share and that the DOJ's argument "relies on dubious antitrust arguments."

-As of 2023, Google is represented in the case by attorneys from Williams & Connolly, Wilson Sonsini Goodrich & Rosati, and Ropes & Gray.
-On August 4, 2023, Judge Mehta ruled Google will not face allegations the search engine prioritized associated products over competitors in the trial, but will allow allegations over Google's use of anti-competitive contracts dealing with Search and Android to go to trial.
+The government's investigation was led by Jonathan Kanter, the Assistant Attorney General for the DOJ Antitrust Division, Google questioned Kanter's impartiality in the case given his past work for rival companies.
+Constitutional scholar Laurence Tribe criticized Google's claims, arguing they have "little legal basis and strain common sense."
+In May 2022, Kanter was temporarily removed from the case as the DOJ considered the allegations.
+Google's demand that Kanter recuse himself was met with criticism from politicians from both major parties; Senator Elizabeth Warren (D-MA) accused the company of engaging in bullying tactics.
+Kanter was ultimately cleared by the DOJ to continue leading the investigation in January 2023.

 In February 2023, the DOJ accused Google of destroying evidence relevant to the lawsuit, and requested that Google be formally sanctioned.
 The DOJ alleged that Google employees used an internal chat service with "autodelete" settings prior to and during the course of the lawsuit.
-According to the DOJ, the Federal Rules of Civil Procedure meant that Google should have ceased the use of auto-deletion of employee chat messages as early as May 2019 in anticipation of a federal lawsuit.
-Similar accusations were made in the Epic Games v.
-Google antitrust case.
+According to the DOJ, the Federal Rules of Civil Procedure mandated that Google should have ceased the use of auto-deletion of employee chat messages as early as May 2019 in anticipation of a federal lawsuit.

-Efforts to recuse Jonathan Kanter

-Following the confirmation of Jonathan Kanter as Assistant Attorney General for the DOJ Antitrust Division, Google questioned Kanter's impartiality in the case given his past work for rival companies.

-Constitutional scholar Laurence Tribe criticized Google's claims, arguing they have "little legal basis and strain common sense".
-In May 2022, it was reported that Kanter would be barred from working on the case as the DOJ considers mandating his recusal.

-Google's demands that Kanter recuse himself was met with criticism from politicians from both major parties.
-Senator Elizabeth Warren (D-MA) accused Google of engaging in bullying tactics.
-Kanter was ultimately cleared by the DOJ to participate in the department's scrutiny of Google in January 2023.
+On August 4, 2023, Judge Mehta ruled Google would not have to respond to allegations that its search engine prioritized associated products over competitors, but allowed allegations over Google's use of anti-competitive contracts dealing with search and Android to go to trial.